lioseoane/aidl-2025-project/README.md

 **Optional:**
 In the `run_training.py` file you can modify some hyperparameters.

+#### Inference
+The folder in [MEGA](https://mega.nz/folder/cIJEFITB#LCAwIp3KXHMGSwKg847oPw) also contains pretrained checkpoints of the model in the folder `pretrained` that can by used for inference.
+You can use the scripts `run_inference.py` for a single image or try the `real_time_app.py` using the webcam.

 ## Dataset
 Our dataset is primarily based on the [Workout Exercises Kaggle Dataset](https://www.kaggle.com/datasets/hasyimabdillah/workoutexercises-images/data), which provides workout images along with exercise class labels.
 However, the original dataset lacks keypoint and bounding box annotations, which are crucial for our task.
 #### Keypoint and Bounding Box Annotations
 To generate keypoint and bounding box labels, we used pseudo ground truth annotations predicted by the `YOLOv11x` model [[4]](#4).
 After multiple trials, we found it necessary to apply a data cleaning step before generating annotations.
-Specifically, we removed or masked additional people present in the background to focus solely on the person performing the workout. `(MISSING SCRIPT)`
+Specifically, we removed or masked additional people present in the background to focus solely on the person performing the workout.
+You can hide the person by using the following script: `generate_images_with_hidden_person.py`
 You can reproduce the annotation generation process using the `generate_keypoints_confidence.py` script located in the `scripts` folder.
 This script runs the  `YOLO` model over the dataset and outputs keypoints and bounding box annotations with confidence scores.

 #### Dataset Augmentation